pocomane/brewed-in-the-apocalypse/bita.md

 - What here has been hidden or overlooked?
 - What is the likely previous/upcoming situation?

-The player may fill the _ before writing the moves on the character sheet.
+The protagonist may fill the _ before writing the moves on the character sheet.
 ```

 The general schema of new moves with rolls is "When [trigger text] then ask to